 The Scotsman building, North Bridge, Edinburgh.
 Formerly the newspaper headquarters, now a hotel.

-I am not sure why my parents chose The Scotsman they were both West Coasters, Highlanders at that and living in the Highlands.
+I am not sure why my parents chose The Scotsman, they were both West Coasters, Highlanders at that, and living in the Highlands.
 Despite its national sounding name The Scotsman's centre of gravity was always Edinburgh and the Lothians.
-At the time the other national daily broadsheets were The Glasgow Herald and The Press and Journal, which had a Glasgow area and Aberdeen area focus respectively.
+At the time the other national daily broadsheets were The Glasgow Herald and The Press and Journal, which had a Glasgow and Aberdeen area focus, respectively.
 So, perhaps The Scotsman was no more alien than one of the other two.

-In more recent times I stopped buying a daily newspaper, then I stopped buying a Sunday newspaper and all my newspaper reading transferred to an online activity.
+In more recent times I stopped buying daily newspapers, then I stopped buying a Sunday newspaper, and all my newspaper reading transferred to an online activity.
 Today, I ended a decades long association with Scotsman publications, I deleted my RSS feed.
 I just couldn't bear reading The Scotsman anymore.
-Newspapers always seemed to have a political bias but it was generally reserved to the editorial column.
-To be able to judge a situation you would expect the news to be reported objectively and for the facts to be presented in a logical and fair manner.
-The Scotsman just doesn't seem to do this anymore.
+Newspapers always seemed to have a political bias, but it was generally reserved to the editorial column.
+To be able to judge a situation you would expect the news to be reported objectively, and for the facts to be presented in a logical and fair manner.
+The Scotsman just doesn't do this anymore.
 It is sad when you consider The Scotsman's founding principles were ''impartiality, firmness and independence'' and "unblushing subserviency of other publications to the establishment" .